varilink/services.docker/README.md

 - `./bin/deploy.sh backup` - limits to the *backup* composite service only
 - `./bin/deploy.sh backup calendar` - limits to the *backup* and *calendar* composite services

-This will bring up the required Docker Compose services as containers that will initiallly be the targets for the associated **host** roles in my [Libraries - Ansible](https://github.com/varilink/libraries-ansible) repository.
+This will bring up the required Docker Compose services as containers that will initiallly be the targets for the associated *host* roles in my [Libraries - Ansible](https://github.com/varilink/libraries-ansible) repository.
 That repository contains both host roles and domain roles; for example the *database* host role configures a server to host MariaDB databases whereas the *domain-wordpress-database* domain role deploys the WordPress database for a specific WordPress site to a MariaDB host server.
 The deployment of domain roles is dependent on the host roles having already been deployed, so we're starting with the deployment of host roles.

-Whereas for testing purposes, this repository uses a separate Docker Composer service and associated container for each host role, in the live setup servers generally host multiple host roles; for example a live web server might host both the *wordpress* and *database* roles.
+Whereas for testing purposes, this repository generally uses a separate Docker Composer service and associated container for each host role, in the live setup servers generally host multiple host roles; for example a live web server might host both the *wordpress* and *database* roles.
 It's more natural for Docker containers to provide a single service and applying this principle here is useful validation that the roles aren't defined in such a way that they can't reside on separate hosts.

 With the required Docker Compose services up in this *for deploy* state, the associated Ansible roles can now be deployed to them, either for **all** host roles: